mocks-server/website/docs/api-routes-handler.md

     method: "GET",
     variants: [
       {
+        id: "error-400",
+        handler: "error", // id of the handler to be used
+        error: {
+          code: 400,
+          message: "Error message",
+        }
+      }
+      {
+        // This one will use the "default" handler
         id: "empty",
-        handler: "custom", // id of the handler to be used
         response: {
           status: 200,
           body: []
         }
       },
-      {
-        id: "error",
-        response: {
-          status: 400,
-          body: {
-            message: "Error"
-          }
-        }
-      }
     ]
   }
 ]